 - In the top navigation bar, select the resource group to which the instance belongs and the region, Mainland China or International, in which the instance is deployed.

 - In the left-side navigation pane, choose .

 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-- Add a data risk control request.
+- Add a data risk control rule.

 - In the Add Protection Request dialog box, enter the URL that you want to protect in the Protection Request URL field.
 For more information, see Introduction to a protected URL.

 - Click Confirm.